So entfernst du hartnäckige Flecken - washo.ch

 How to remove stubborn stains

-1. The faster, the better
+1. The quicker the better

 2. Protect your clothes

 Rubbing vigorously may help to remove stains from the fabric.
 However, it puts a lot of strain on the fibers and makes your clothes look less attractive more quickly.
-Rubbing is not absolutely necessary for fresh stains: apply a little water to the stain and carefully dab it away with an absorbent cloth.
+Rubbing is not absolutely necessary for fresh stains: Apply a little water to the stain and carefully dab it away with an absorbent cloth.

 3. From the outside in